-Mentor teachers need to understand cultural load and strategies to mitigate cultural load.
-Aboriginal and Torres Strait Islander early career teachers' professional identity is more than their heritage.
+The professional identity of Aboriginal and Torres Strait Islander early career teachers' is more than their heritage.
 Mentor teachers must be aware of the impact of expectations that Aboriginal and Torres Strait Islander teachers represent all Aboriginal and Torres Strait Islander peoples, particularly in communities with few or any other Aboriginal and Torres Strait Islander teachers.